mmore500/waves/blog/_posts/2020-06-03-education-blogpost.md

 ##
 Many of today’s conversations revolve around the inherent power- or lack thereof- of certain identities.
 At this point in my life, I am beginning to think more about my own identities, the ways in which they intersect, and the ways I can use them to help those with less privilege.
 The conversations I have had through WAVES have been especially poignant for this reason.
-This case study has been an enriching experience- in more ways that I could’ve expected.
-It’s been eye-opening to learn how others approach the intersection of their identities, how this is intertwined with their experiences in STEM, and how others are using their identities to fight for the greater good.
+This case study has been an enriching experience- in more ways than I could’ve expected.
+It’s been eye-opening to learn how others approach the intersection of their identities, how this is intertwined with their experiences in STEM, and how they are using their identities to fight for the greater good.

  I will carry their wisdom with me as I grow as a scientist and as a human being.